 |Flower Color||Purple, blue|

 |Toxicity||Toxic to humans , toxic to animals|

 Pride of Madeira Care

-This plant thrives in full sun conditions and is happiest in a sunny spot with at least six hours of direct sunlight per day.
-Partial sun locations may be acceptable, but the afternoon sun is preferable to morning sun, as the intensity of light is greater at that time.
+Pride of Meidra thrives in four to six hours of full sun each day.
+Partial sun is also acceptable, and the afternoon sun is preferable to the morning sun, as light intensity is more significant at that time.

-Pride of Madeira is not very fussy about soil, but it does need good drainage.
-It's adaptable to a wide variety of soil conditions, including clay, sand, and loam, and is also tolerant of a wide range of soil pH levels.
-This shrub is also particularly salt-tolerant, given its island origins, making it a useful plant for coastal landscaping.
+Pride of Madeira accepts versatile soil conditions, including clay, sand, and loam, and can tolerate a wide range of pH levels.
+In any soil, however, good drainage is essential.
+This shrub is also particularly salt-tolerant, given its island origins, making it an ideal plant in coastal climates.

-Pride of Madeira is fairly drought-tolerant.
-If you do notice the flower heads drooping in hot weather, or the foliage appearing to dry out, water at the base of the shrub to revive it.
-Generally speaking, watering regularly during the flowering season will ensure the blooms stay bright and vibrant.
+Pride of Madeira is fairly drought-tolerant, but watering regularly during the flowering season will ensure its blooms stay healthy and vibrant.
+But, if you notice its flower heads drooping in hot weather, or its foliage appearing yellow, water at the base of the shrub to revive it.

 Temperature and Humidity

 The pride of Madeira won't survive temperatures consistently below 50 °F. As a coastal plant, the pride of Madeira grows best in the humid ocean air but doesn't require any special humidity conditions in gardens unless planted in a desert climate.
 This shrub may need occasional misting in desert air to keep its leaves and flowers bright.

 Pride of Madeira doesn't require fertilizer, as it can survive in low-nutrient soil.
 If you want to fertilize the shrub lightly, you may use compost in the fall and mineral fertilizer in the spring.